dCache/dcache-book2/install.md

 Installing DCACHE
 =================

+**Table of Contents*

+Installing a dCache instance
+Prerequisites
+Installation of the dCache Software
+Readying the PostgreSQL server for the use with dCache Configuring Chimera
+Configuring dCache
+Installing dCache on several nodes
+Securiting your dCache installation
+Upgrading a dCache Instance

 The first section describes the installation of a fresh DCACHE instance using RPM files downloaded from [the DCACHE home-page].
 It is followed by a guide to upgrading an existing installation.
 In both cases we assume standard requirements of a small to medium sized DCACHE instance without an attached tertiary storage system.
 The third section contains some pointers on extended features.

 Installing a DCACHE instance